greghuang8/owa_plugin/README.md

 To use this plugin by downloading from GitHub, zip the wlc_owa_tool directory in this repo containing the code and install it via the QGIS plugins interface.

+The plugin's landing page at launch is shown in wlc_tool_landing.png

 The criteria used can be standardized using the "Field Standardizer" plugin also found on this Github page.

 &copy; Gregory Huang 2020